 - Check the blood pressure.
 The doctor or clinician will ask the child to sit in a comfortable, resting position in a quiet environment.
 Then, the doctor will place the blood pressure cuff in the right position and take the BP reading.
 To ascertain that the reading is accurate, ensure that the size of the cuff that the doctor is using is the right size for the child.

 Once the reading is taken, the doctor will plot it on the BP chart to deduce a percentile.
 Depending on the percentile, the doctor will suggest whether the child has hypertension.
-A child’s BP must be higher than the normal reading on at least three visits to confirm the diagnosis.

 A doctor may check the child’s BP two or three times the same day to confirm the diagnosis.
 If the results are inconclusive or the doctor suspects white coat hypertension, they might use ambulatory BP monitoring to confirm hypertension.
 In ambulatory blood pressure monitoring, the child temporarily wears a device that measures their blood pressure throughout the day, even while sleeping.